-Even at times when your credit score is less than perfect, there is always a way to increase your credit score.
-Typically, your lender will report a late or delinquent payment to the three credit bureaus after the bill is 30 days past due.
+When will my credit score update and how often are my credit scores updated?
+Typically, your lender will report a late or delinquent payment to the three credit bureaus after the bill is 30 days past the due date.

 The same rule applies to any positive on-time payments.
 If you are always waiting to see your score be updated, here are some key things you should know.